sini/nixkraken/docs/src/getting-started/install/packages.md

 > [!WARNING]
 >
-> When integrated with NixOS, if Home Manager's [`useGlobalPackages` option](https://nix-community.github.io/home-manager/index.xhtml#sec-install-nixos-module) is enabled, the overlay will not have any effect.
+> When integrated with NixOS, if Home Manager's [`useGlobalPackages` option][hm-useglobalpkgs] is enabled, the overlay will not have any effect.
 >
-> In such case, the overlay **must** be defined in NixOS configuration, either from nixpkgs import, or using NixOS' [`nixpkgs.overlays` option]() as shown in the next section.
+> In such case, the overlay **must** be defined in [NixOS configuration][nixos-manual], either from nixpkgs import, or using NixOS' [`nixpkgs.overlays` option][nixos-opt-nixpkgs-overlays] as shown in the next section.

 #### NixOS

 ![Tests](https://img.shields.io/badge/Tests-TODO-orange)

-When Home Manager is integrated with NixOS, it is possible to define the overlay in NixOS configuration so that Home Manager inherits it.
+When [Home Manager is integrated with NixOS][hm-nixos-module], it is possible to define the overlay in NixOS configuration so that Home Manager inherits it.

 ```nix
 nixosConfigurations."your-hostname" = nixpkgs.lib.nixosSystem {